williamhoos/testrepo/docs/source/architecture.rst

  * **dbPPMS** - contains (for the production environment) the administrative components of PEER, as well as Private Access' Privacy Preferences Management System (or PPMS)
  * **dbPPMS_D** - contains (for the beta environment) the administrative components of PEER, as well as the PPMS

+The documentation contains a section that focuses on the most important data tables used by PEER.

 ..
-Attention:: As part of migrating the PEER source code to open source, the PEER and Private Access components will be divided into separate databases so that the data tables that are exclusively used by PEER will be physically separated from the data tables that are used by the Private Access service.
-At the conclusion of this work, we anticipate that the dbPPMS and dbPPMS_D will be used exclusively by Private Access (and not included in the OSS), and a third database for the administrative components of PEER and the API calls to Private Access will be reflected in the top level architecture.
+Attention:: As part of migrating the PEER software to open source, the PEER and Private Access components will be divided into separate databases so that the data tables that are exclusively used by PEER will be physically separated from the data tables that are used by the Private Access service.
+At the conclusion of this work, we anticipate that the dbPPMS and dbPPMS_D will be used exclusively by Private Access (and not included in the OSS code base), and a third database for the administrative components of PEER and the API calls to Private Access will be reflected in the top level database architecture.

 .. _PEER Admin: